frc3197/Eileen-Documentation/doc/index.rst

 Eileen is a play on the phrase "I lean" as the robot liked to lean a lot during testing phases.

+The robot is structurally similar to last years robot, named "Krakatoa" for it's volcano-like shape on the chassis.

 ------------
 Code-Related
 ------------